mchiapello/sql-ecology/01-sql-basic-queries.md

     SELECT year FROM surveys;

-We have capitalized the words SELECT and FROM because they are SQL keywords.
+We have capitalized the words `SELECT` and `FROM` because they are SQL keywords.
-SQL is case insensitive, but it helps for readability – good style.
+SQL is case insensitive, but it helps for **readability** – good style.

-If we want more information, we can just add a new column to the list of fields, right after SELECT:
+If we want more information, we can just add a new column to the list of fields, right after `SELECT`:

     SELECT year, month, day FROM surveys;